 The transportation sector serves as a critical connector that can both facilitate and prevent human trafficking.
 Transportation entities can play a key role in helping to intercept and prevent human trafficking by ensuring that their employees and travelers are equipped with the knowledge to recognize and report suspected instances of human trafficking.
 While some individuals subjected to human trafficking are transported locally, traffickers transport others to new locations, exploiting the inherent anonymity and mobility associated with transportation networks as they move individuals discreetly across regions and borders.
 Many traffickers transport individuals on circuits through multiple regions and cities, then quickly move them to ensure their dependence and avoid identification.
-Human trafficking is distinct from human smuggling, as human trafficking is the illegal exploitation of a person and does not require movement while human smuggling is the illegal movement of a person across a border (that can turn into human trafficking).
 Runaway youth and individuals experiencing homelessness may be more vulnerable to recruitment at bus and train stations as traffickers target these transit hubs.
 The transient nature of transportation hubs and the high volume of travelers make effective detection and monitoring difficult for authorities.